unjs/c12/README.md

 c12 matches `$envName` or `NODE_ENV` environment variable to the env config and overrides it.

 **Note:** Environment will be applied when extending each configuration layer.
-Layers can provide environment specific configuration but you cannot conditionally extend a layer from env.
+This way layers can provide environment specific configuration.

 **Example:**